Evergreen Artists Take the Stage: What’s Next This Season

 Theo Day Performs at School Night Toronto

-Later this month, Theo Day will perform at School Night Toronto, taking place on March 30 at the Drake Underground.
+Later this month, Theo Day will perform at School Night Toronto, taking place on March 30 at Adelaide Hall.

 School Night has built an international reputation as a discovery platform for emerging artists, originally launching in Los Angeles before expanding to cities across North America.
 The series has helped introduce audiences to many rising acts early in their careers, making it a fitting stage for Theo’s continued momentum.